First of all, some of you will be wondering what the SAF army ranks photo has to do with Singapore digital marketing.

 The number of marketers in Singapore who go straight into SEO for suboptimal keywords and wasting time is just staggering.
 Find the best performing keywords with AdWords, AND THEN start your SEO.
-Check the keyword search volumes too to ensure your SEO work will be worthwhile.
+Or consult a real SEO expert in Singapore.
+Check the keyword search volumes and competition against your budget too to ensure SEO work will be worthwhile.
 The downside to SEO is that it takes around 6-12 months to get to page 1 of Google.

 #6 Google Sponsored Promotions